buildtesters/buildtest/docs/buildspecs/compiler.rst

 which will display compiler settings in YAML format.
 Note that for each compiler instance one can define name of compiler and path to ``cc``, ``fc``, ``cxx`` wrapper.
 In addition one can specify ``module`` property to map compiler instance to modulefile.
-If `module` property is defined you can specify list of modules to load via ``load`` property and buildtest will automatically load these modules when using the compiler
+If `module` property is defined you can specify list of modules to load via ``load`` property and buildtest will automatically load these modules when using the compiler.

 .. program-output:: cat buildtest_tutorial_examples/compilers/compilers_list.txt